 There are toilets and water in Diamond Harbour and at the Mount Herbert Shelter.

 Packhorse Hut and Rod Donald Hut must be booked in advance.

 Book online or contact the DOC office.

-The track is very exposed to the weather, so trampers must be prepared for cold, heat, fog and wind, and take plenty of water with them.
+The track is a full day trip and very exposed to the weather, so trampers must be prepared for cold, heat, fog and wind, and take plenty of water and some food with them.

 There are limited sources of drinking water on this track.
 Do not use stock water supplies.
 Roof collected water is available from Mt Herbert Shelter which should be treated before drinking.

 There are toilets in Diamond Harbour and at the Mount Herbert Shelter.